vivekverma239/text_clf_in_progress/README.md

-# IMDB Sentiment Analysis Benchmarking
+# IMDB Sentiment Analysis Benchmarks
 The Aim of this repository is to establish a benchmark for IMDB sentiment analysis dataset.
-In future it can be extended to other datasets/
+In future it can be extended to other datasets.

 The following models are implemented:
   - TF-IDF with Naive Bayes Classifier